top of page

 Ontario Handspinning Seminar

 Novelty skein: Your goal is to construct a yarn which boasts a decorative element.
 This may be a spinning technique (crepe or bouclé for example) or it may consist of additions to your spun yarn (beads, feathers etc.).
-The choice is yours...so have fun with it.
+The choice is yours … so have fun!

 Spindle-spun skein: The 2-or-more-ply yarn must be spun and plied on a hand spindle.